tdeekens/flopflip/readme.md

   the status of a passed feature flag
 * `SwitchFeature` a component that renders its first <ToggleFeature> child based on the status of a passed feature flag

+_Note:_ that all passed ˋflagNamesˋ passed as ˋflagˋ are a string.
+Depending on the adapter used _these are normalized_ to be camel cased.
+This means that whenever a ˋfoo-flag-nameˋ is configured in e.g. LaunchDarkly or splitio it will have to be specified as ˋfooFlagNameˋ.
+The same applies for a ˋfoo_flag_nameˋ.
+This is meant to help using flags in an adapter agnostic way.
+Whenever a flag is otherwise passed in the non-normalized form it is likely to default to ˋfalseˋ which is unintended in most cases.

 #### `ToggleFeature`